eloylp/goomerang/CONTRIBUTING.md

 ### Conduct

-Whenever you are interacting, just ensure that your comment or reply passes the T.H.I.N.K test, by asking the following questions.
+Whenever you are interacting, just ensure that your interaction (issue, comment, reply ...) passes the T.H.I.N.K test, by asking the following questions.
 Is it ...

 T. Truthful?